AdyGCode/yt-clone/ReadMe.md

 part of the Laravel installation.
 This may be omitted if you are not using Docker in your development process.

+The styling of the application is not great, and has some inconsistencies as ideas are tried out.
+This though, may be fixed and made consistent and better at a later point.

 ---

 # 1. Create new app